Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    ![](../../media/backend-requirements-list.png)

 1. Navigate to *app/backend/approaches/approach.py* file.
-You will notice that there are no comments for the either of the modules, functions or classes.
+You will notice that there are no comments for either of the modules, functions, or classes.

-1. Now select the entire file, right click and then select **Copilot** and **Start Inline Chat**.
+1. Now select the entire file, right-click, and then select **Copilot** and **Start Inline Chat**.
 Ask the GitHub Copilot to generate comments for the selected code.

    ![](../../media/backend-approach-chat.png)

-1. Notice how the GitHub Copilot generate comments for the classes, functions and modules present in the code.
+1. Notice how the GitHub Copilot generates comments for the classes, functions, and modules present in the code.

 ## Task 2: Enhance and Refine Documentation

-In this task, you'll enhance and refine your README.md documentation by utilizing GitHub Copilot Suggestions feature.
+In this task, you'll enhance and refine your README.md documentation by utilizing the GitHub Copilot Suggestions feature.

-1. Open your **README.md** file which you saved in the previous task.
+1. Open your **README.md** file, which you saved in the previous task.

-1. Select the entire documentation and click **Ctrl+Enter** to view Suggestions provided by GitHub Copilot to enhance the documentation.
+1. Select the entire documentation and click **Ctrl+Enter** to view suggestions provided by GitHub Copilot to enhance the documentation.

    ![](../../media/backend-readme-suggestions.png)

-1. You'll find a number of suggestions for the selected document which help you refine the same.
+1. You'll find a number of suggestions for the selected document that will help you refine it.

-1. Browse through the GitHub Copilot Suggestions and **Accept** the best suited suggestions suitable.
+1. Browse through the GitHub Copilot suggestions and **Accept** the best-suited suggestions.

 ## Task 3: Explore Various Documentation Styles

-In this task, you'll explore on various styles of documentation that you can generate by utilizing GitHub Copilot.
+In this task, you'll explore the various styles of documentation that you can generate by utilizing GitHub Copilot.

-1. In your VS Code, create a new file, right click anywhere on the new file and select **Copilot** and **Start Inline Chat**.
+1. In your VS Code, create a new file, right-click anywhere on the new file, and select **Copilot** and **Start Inline Chat**.

-1. Ask the GitHub Copilot to generate a markdown docmentation to deploy a VNet in Azure and click **Accept**.
+1. Ask the GitHub Copilot to generate markdown documentation to deploy a VNet in Azure and click **Accept**.

-1. You'll notice that the GitHub Copilot has generated a step by step markdown documentation to deploy a VNet in Azure.
+1. You'll notice that the GitHub Copilot has generated step-by-step markdown documentation to deploy a VNet in Azure.

    ```
    # Deploy a Virtual Network (VNet) in Azure